nahidsaikat/nahidsaikat.com/content/posts/understanding-protocols-in-python/index.md

 ```

 ### Conclusion
 Python has two kinds of protocols, ABCs and typing.Protocol.
 We can use both of them for type checking.
 ABCs allows us to create an inheritance based interface while typing.Protocol allows us to create relationship based interface.
 With both of the Protocols, we can perform static duck typing in Python's type hint system.
-We can also use expernal tools like mypy, Pyright and Pyre to check proper typing before runtime.
+We can also use external tools like mypy, Pyright and Pyre to check proper typing before runtime.

 ---